nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

     Figure 1 - Visualisation of GULIO’s 2-layer system
 </p>

 Currently, GULIO is a basic university module manager intended to provide students with an overview and consolidated workspace for all of their modules, lessons, tasks and cheat-sheets.
-Going forward, we feel that GULIO has the potential for many more features to be added, some of which are proposed in the “Implementation” section.
+Going forward, we feel that GULIO has the potential for many more features to be added, some of which are proposed in the [Implementation section](#implementation).

 ### Purpose